nullt3r/udpx/README.md

 # UDPX
 ![Alt text](screenshots/showcase.png)
-Fast, single-packet UDP scanner.
+Fast, single-packet UDP scanner written in Go.
 Supports discovery of more than 45 services with the possibility to add your own.
 It is lightweight - grab a binary and run it anywhere you want.
 Linux, Mac Os and Windows are supported but can be built for more platforms.

+* It is fast.
+It can scan whole /24 network in few seconds, /16 in 20 minutes (not recommended :)).
+* You don't need to instal libpcap or any other dependencies.
+* Can run on Linux, Mac Os, Windows.
+Or your Nethunter if you built it for Arm.
+* Customizable.
+You can add your probes and test for even more protocols!

 ## Options